|

 Josef Michl, M.D.

-Professor of Pathology, SUNY Downstate Medical Center, Brooklyn, NY
+Associate Professor, Departments of Pathology, Cell and Molecular Biology, Microbiology and Immunology Downstate Medical Center, Brooklyn, NY

 M.D., Johannes Gutenberg University, Mainz, Germany

-Research Interest: Carcinogenesis of Pancreatic Cancer and Drug Development
+Research Interests: Carcinogenesis of Pancreatic Cancer and Drug Development

 Steven Salvatore, M.D.